The Ultimate Guide to Florida Bass Fishing

 Tips from the Fishing Pros

-But you don’t have to be a professional bass fisherman to catch tournament-winning fish.
+But you don’t have to be a Florida bass fishing expert to catch tournament-winning fish.
 With a little advice, anglers can swing by their nearest sporting goods store, stock up on some artificial lures and learn to fish like a veteran of the tournament trail.

 Spring is the best time to fish for the legendary Florida bucketmouth.
 The live bait of choice for most anglers is the golden shiner, fished under a cork.
 When it comes to artificial lures, the weedless, or Texas-rigged, plastic worm is the most popular.
 Jerk worms, spinner baits, crank baits and topwater plugs will also work under a variety of conditions.